All four of these apps boast low fees and a simple, streamlined experience, but which one is best suited for your own unique investing needs?

 You can also set up the app to deliver customized news and notifications based on your preferences, allowing you to easily keep tabs on your assets and expand your financial know-how.

-As an added bonus, when you sign up for Robinhood you’ll automatically get a free stock added to your account.
-It works on a lottery system, so if you’re lucky the stock you get could be for a top brand like Visa, Microsoft or even Facebook.
+As an added bonus, when you sign up for Robinhood you’ll automatically get a free fractional share added to your account.

 Betterment is an automated investing tool that has been around for more than a decade and carries the distinction of being the first-ever robo-advisor.

-After answering some basic questions about your financial goals, Betterment will use Nobel Prize-winning research to build you a custom portfolio based on your personal preferences and risk tolerance.
+After answering some basic questions about your financial goals, Betterment will build you a custom portfolio based on your personal preferences and risk tolerance.

 In addition to a standard portfolio made up of diversified ETFs, Betterment also offers several other niche portfolios, including three socially responsible investing options that focus on causes like social justice and climate change.